ninjawarrior1337/ArsMagica2/readme.md

+#Ars Magica 2 - Rework 1.9.4

-This is a recoded version of ArsMagica2 for 1.9.4.
+This is a reworked version of the Ars Magica 2 mod by Mithion.

-This version is much more open for addons since I used few enums...
-Though this means that some functionalities might be missing
+This version is focused on the API, allowing modders to add AM2-related content in a simple way.

+I'd say i'm 60-65% done with this update

+##Currently in the API
+-Affinities
+-Abilities
+-Imbuements
+-Spell Parts (Shapes, Component, Modifier)
+-Flickers
+-Skills